Iranians protest film outside Swiss Embassy - report

 DUBAI Iranian students protested outside the Swiss embassy in Tehran on Thursday against an anti-Islam film that sparked violent reactions in several Muslim countries and the killing of the U.S. ambassador to Libya.

-Additional security forces were deployed around the embassy, which looks after U.S. interests in Iran with which Washington has no diplomatic relations, Fars news agency reported.
+Additional security forces were deployed around the embassy, which looks after U.S. interests in Iran where Washington has no diplomatic relations, Fars news agency reported.
 It gave no estimate of the size of the protest.

 Members of one student organisation present called on Muslim nations to "cut their relations with the United States and demonstrate their religious values against the colonial system", Fars said.